Portrait of the Academy

 This development received a decisive boost when the federal and state governments established the so-called Academies Program in the 1970s.
 The program was and is intended to promote long-term scientific projects, which had previously been the responsibility of the DFG.
 Both classes were now able to set up research positions for limited-term long-term research projects, which were financed by the Academies Program.
 Following a vote by the Science Council, purely scientific research projects were no longer included in the Academies Program from 2004 onwards.
 Since then, the Academies Program has focused on long-term projects in the humanities.
 In a second statement in 2009, the Science Council clarified its position and encouraged interdisciplinary cooperation between the humanities and natural sciences in Academies Program projects.

-The Union of German Academies of Sciences and Humanities plays a decisive role in distributing funds from the program to the academies.
-It has existed under this name since 1996 as an association of the eight academies of sciences and humanities supported by the federal states.
-The state academies had already organized their cooperation in a working group since the 1950s, which was transformed into the Conference of Academies in the 1970s and finally founded the Union as a registered association.
-The Heidelberg Academy of Sciences was involved in these associations from the very beginning.
+The Union of German Academies of Sciences and Humanities plays a decisive role in the distribution of program funds among the academies.
+It has existed under this name since 1996 as an association of the eight state-funded academies of sciences.
+The state academies had previously organized their cooperation in a working group dating back to the 1950s, which was restructured into the Conference of Academies in the 1970s and eventually led to the founding of the Union as a registered association.
+The Heidelberg Academy of Sciences and Humanities involved in these associations from the very beginning.

-Since 2002, its activities have also included promoting young scientists through a special academy-based program (WIN Program).
-The awards presented by the academy, starting with the Academy Prize donated by the Friends of the Academy in 1984, are also intended for young scientists.
-In 2009, the academy celebrated its 100th anniversary with a ceremony attended by Günther Öttinger, Minister President of Baden-Württemberg, and numerous other events.
+Since 2002, its activities have also included the promotion of young scholars through a special program in line with the Academy’s mission (WIN Program).
+The awards that the Academy presents in increasing numbers—beginning with the Academy Prize, established in 1984 by the Friends of the Academy—are also intended for young scholars.
+In 2009, the Academy celebrated its 100th anniversary with a ceremony attended by Baden-Württemberg’s Minister President Günther Öttinger and numerous other events.

 Literature